National Science Foundation

 Grant in 2012

-ThermAvant specializes in the design and manufacture of advanced heat transfer products, focusing on oscillating heat pipe technology.
-With a foundation built on decades of research and development, the company delivers innovative solutions aimed at enhancing the size, weight, performance, and cost-effectiveness of various energy and technology platforms.
-Their product offerings include oscillating heat pipes, liquid cold plates, and ejector refrigeration systems.
-Additionally, ThermAvant provides tailored thermal services, assisting clients in the design, analysis, fabrication, and testing of custom heat sinks for a wide range of applications, from aerospace to consumer goods.
+ThermAvant Technologies specializes in the design and manufacture of advanced heat transfer products, with a focus on oscillating heat pipes.
+Drawing on decades of research and development, the company aims to enhance the size, weight, performance, and cost-effectiveness of energy and technology platforms.
+ThermAvant's product offerings include oscillating heat pipes, liquid cold plates, and ejector refrigeration systems, which are specifically engineered to support a variety of applications, ranging from aerospace to consumer goods.
+The company provides comprehensive services that include the design, analysis, fabrication, and testing of custom thermal solutions, thereby enabling clients to effectively manage heat transfer challenges in their respective fields.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.